2mangoes1stone/ifollowedthewhiterabbit.github.io/README.md

 ### Section 1

-This is the landing page and it has a bright blue aerial image and with my name and three key attributes to describe who I am.
+This is the landing page and it has a bright blue aerial image as backgorund with my name and three key attributes to describe who I am.

-There is also a cool box animation while hovering over my name.
+There is also a cool box animation effect while hovering over my name.

 Links to social media are are in the bottom right and are fixed all through the website.